-- During the final week of the semester, the Registrar will rank the candidates for associate's degrees or diplomas according to their program GPA from the previous semesters of work.
+- 1. During the final week of the semester, the Registrar will rank the candidates for associate's degrees or diplomas according to their program GPA from the previous semesters of work.
 Each program GPA will be rounded to two decimal places. - 2.
 Each candidate with a program GPA from 3.90 to 4.00 will graduate summa cum laude. - 3.
 Each candidate with a program GPA from 3.70 to 3.89 will graduate magna cum laude. - 4.
 Each candidate with a program GPA from 3.50 to 3.69 will graduate cum laude. - 5.
-When the selections have been determined by the Registrar, the instructors of those selected will be contacted to determine whether the candidate is maintaining the same quality of work during the final semester as during the previous semesters. - 6.
-Candidates who are failing or doing poor work in the final semester will be excluded from the list when the Registrar receives written notice from the instructors.
+Once all final grades have been entered, the Registrar will check the program GPA for graduates and update honors levels as necessary.
+Updated honors will appear on credentials and official transcripts.